curveresearch/notes/stableswap.md

+---
-# Curve Stableswap: From Whitepaper To Vyper
+title: "Curve Stableswap: From Whitepaper to Vyper"
+author: Curve Research
+email: info@curveresearch.org
+date: \today
+---

+# Introduction

 The stableswap invariant was derived by Michael Egorov and promulgated in the [whitepaper](https://curve.fi/files/stableswap-paper.pdf), "StableSwap - efficient mechanism for Stablecoin liquidity".
 The whitepaper clearly explained the invariant and its implications for DeFi; however, there are differences with how it is implemented in practice, currently across hundreds of live contracts across Ethereum and other layer 2s and chains.